-6. CONCLUSIONS
+5. CONCLUSIONS

 In this paper, techniques for combining mean and covariance information have been presented.
 Both sources of information can be either prior (e.g. correlated channel with LOS) or posterior (given by a Bayesian approach).
 We provide a general precoding solution for PEP minimization when combining both sources of partial CSIT at the transmitter, and analyze some cases of special interest.
-Simulation results illustrate the performance benefits that can be reached in MIMO systems.
 The results show how mean and covariance information should be combined in order to exploit the available sources of CSIT.